peacalm/cpp-luaw/README.md

 ### 5. Evaluate a Lua Expression and Get the Result

+The expresion must have at least one returned value, if more than one returned, only the last one is used.
+Evaluate the expression then convert the returned value to expected C++ type.

 In the following API, `@EXPR_TYPE@` could be `const char*` or `const std::string&`.

 For simple type, which have default value parameter: